saguileran/Simulation-Protocol/readme.md

 ### Gnuplot

 The usual way to plot data in c++ scripts is with Gnuplot, to make it you have to add this code lines in the previus function in the //Gnuplot commented line, also is necessary create a pipeline between c++ executing and gnuplot.
-This is done with the same process present in the below gift but changing *time sudo ./a.out* by *time sudo ./a.out | gnuplot*, this generates a gif with the name pelicula0.
+This is done with the same process present in the below gift but changing ' time sudo ./a.out* by ' time sudo ./a.out | gnuplot ', this generates a gif with the name pelicula0.

 ```c++
   std::cout << "set terminal gif animate" << std::endl;